Employee monitoring is an excellent tool for understanding how your workforce operates.

 In the US and Canada, employee monitoring is generally perfectly legal as a method of ensuring that company assets are protected and used responsibly.
 Depending on legislation related to your jurisdiction and industry there may be additional legal requirements surrounding topics such as informed consent from employees, establishing a legitimate business need, and protecting employee monitoring data.

-How to Use Computer Monitoring Software Legally
+How to Use Spy Software for PC Legally

 Legitimate Need: When implementing spy software for your PCs, you must ensure that the tracking that is taking place has a legitimate business use.
 Excessive monitoring without a valid basis may be considered a violation of privacy-related legislation.